-Through collaborations with professionals in the field as well as other students, internships, classroom teaching and hands-on experience, you'll immerse yourself in broadcast media techniques, single-camera production, writing, directing and producing creative content for film, ratio, television and the internet.
+In Champlain's Broadcast & Streaming Media program, you're exposed to all forms of production, from news and sports to entertainment and informational pieces.
+Through collaborations with professionals in the field as well as internships and hands-on experience, you'll immerse yourself in broadcast media techniques,such as single-camera production, editing, writing, directing and producing creative content for film, radio, television and the internet.

 This deep set of proficiencies in multiple areas will increase your marketability in a dynamic industry.
-From streaming content for media web sites, to corporate videography, news, sports and entertainment, you'll graduate with a distinct set of state-of-the-art skills that an education in a traditional broadcast program doesn't provide.
+You'll graduate with a distinct set of state-of-the-art skills that an education in a traditional broadcast program doesn't provide.

 By the time you complete the academic and internship requirements for your Broadcast & Streaming Media degree, you will be able to:

 - Evaluate and critique traditional broadcast and streaming media communication practices both holistically and in terms of their component parts, namely: audio, video, scripting, production and editing.

 - Identify and anticipate societal trends in communication, especially as they impact the future of streaming media.

 - Apply legal concepts specific to communication issues to situations potentially arising in their professional practices, and generally apply ethical values that guide media practices and professional standards.